Everyone with dyslexia is different. No two people have the same learning style.

 - Hurry up

-- You need to be more careful
+- Be more careful

 - You haven’t written much

-- You just need to try a wee bit harder
+- Just try a wee bit harder

 1 in every 10 people has dyslexia.
 It often runs in families.